 We believe that the best ideas come with time.
 Experience requires reflection—in the form of discussion and contemplation— to be productive.
 The participants in Beetle Kill and Aspen Die-Off took time over the intensive workshop to discuss their observations and thoughts.
 They then left Utah to return to their studios and workshops, continuing their dialogue.
 Over the course of several months, their ideas were able to develop.

 “Everyone sees things differently after having been in the woods.”

 After their experiences in the summer of 2013 and the discussions and contemplation that followed, workshop participants in Beetle Kill and Aspen Die-Off realized their designs in their own studios.
 They were able to collaborate with their existing creative network, drawing on an even greater body of skill and knowledge.
-Using materials, techniques, and motifs they discovered or prompted by the Utah expedition, they created their own design solutions.
+They created their own design solutions prompted by the expedition and using materials, techniques, and motifs they discovered while in Utah.

 Some solutions are intended to spark discussion, others are meant to inform.
 Some exist as stand-alone products, others are intended as prototypes for individuals and communities to follow.
 We believe that response can even take the form of further discussions and as sharing our findings and process with other individuals looking for approaches to address their own communities and environments.

 Designers and Forests grew out of two seemingly unrelated events.
 The first was a journey on bicycle across the United States.
 The second was the collapse of the economy of Iceland.